hello-robot/stretch_tutorials/ros2/remote_compute.md

-# Using a Remote Workstation to Offload Heavy Compute
+# Offloading Heavy Robot Compute to Remote Workstation
 In this tutorial, we will explore the method for offloading computationally intensive processes, such as running computer vision models, to a remote workstation computer.
 This approach offers several advantages such as:
-- Save processing power of the Robot.
+- Saving the robot's processing power.
 - Utilizing the available GPU hardware on powerful workstations to run large deep learning models.
-- Ability to strategically offload less critical high-computation process to enhance Robot's efficiency.
+- Ability to strategically offload less critical high-computation processes to enhance Robot's efficiency.

-In this tutorial, we will delve into the intricate process of **offloading [Stretch Deep Perception](https://github.com/hello-robot/stretch_ros2/tree/humble/stretch_deep_perception) ROS2 nodes**.
+We will delve into the process of **offloading [Stretch Deep Perception](https://github.com/hello-robot/stretch_ros2/tree/humble/stretch_deep_perception) ROS2 nodes**.
 These nodes are known for their demanding computational requirements and are frequently used in [Stretch Demos](https://github.com/hello-robot/stretch_ros2/tree/humble/stretch_demos).

 *NOTE: All Stretch ROS2 packages are developed with Humble distro.*

-### Setting a ROS_DOMAIN_ID
+## 1. Setting a ROS_DOMAIN_ID

 ROS2 utilizes [DDS](https://design.ros2.org/articles/ros_on_dds.html) as the default middleware for communication. **DDS enables nodes within the same physical network to seamlessly discover one another and establish communication, provided they share the same `ROS_DOMAIN_ID`**.
 This powerful mechanism ensures secure message passing between remote nodes as intended.